hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 This folder contains a [Terraform](https://www.terraform.io/) module that can be used to deploy a [Vault](https://www.vaultproject.io/) cluster in [AWS](https://aws.amazon.com/) on top of an Auto Scaling Group.
-This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that had Vault installed via the [install-vault](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/install-vault) module in this Blueprint.
+This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that had Vault installed via the [install-vault](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/install-vault) module in this Module.